 As almonds are high in monounsaturated fats, the typical 4 oz. serving of almond milk contains around 1.5 grams of fat, as well as half a gram of protein, and around 20 calories.
-Almond milk also contains several key vitamins and minerals such as calcium, potassium, and vitamin D - but all of these, unless the brand is fortified, are in fairly low quantities compared to cow’s milk.
+Almond milk also contains several key vitamins and minerals such as calcium, potassium, and vitamin D – but all of these, unless the brand is fortified, is fairly low as compared to cow’s milk.

 Why Shouldn’t I Give My Baby Almond Milk?

 If a baby is less than 1 year old, it should be drinking solely breast milk or formula.
 Although giving a baby almond milk seems like it could be a great choice, using it as an alternative to breast milk or formula can mean that the infant isn’t getting the essential nutrients it needs to grow in its first year.

 Breast milk, in particular, contains the perfect blend of protein, fat, calcium, and other vitamins and minerals needed for a baby’s essential first few months and its early development – and formulas are specially made to emulate this.

 Breast milk has also long been known to provide babies with a robust and long-lasting immune system, better resistance to allergies, and other health benefits that will last infants a lifetime.
 Attempting to swap out for almond milk, therefore, will leave the baby without access to these, meaning that they could be missing out on some vital positives in their development.

 Feeding babies almond milk could also trigger an allergic reaction if the infant has a nut allergy – which can, of course, be quite serious.
 Always check with a pediatrician before introducing almond milk into any diet.

 If My Baby Is Over 1 Year Old, Is Almond Milk Okay To Drink?